fjm266/appSec1/README.md

 python sandbox.py <code> <data>

+Leave those options empty to run the test code.

 The sandbox is just python with its namespace cleared.
 Most of the pre-defined data types still work but import, open and most other built in functions are gone.